Let's look at the key reasons that are pushing Royal Caribbean Cruises Ltd. (RCL) to new highs

 Technical Analysis of Royal Caribbean Cruises Ltd. (RCL)

-Analysing the last 5-days average volume posted by the [Royal Caribbean Cruises Ltd., RCL], we can find that recorded value of 8.28 million was better than the volume posted last year of 5.46 million.
-As of the previous 9 days, the stock’s Stochastic %D was 17.87%.
-Additionally, its Average True Range was 2.63.
+Looking closely at Royal Caribbean Cruises Ltd. (NYSE: RCL), its last 5-days average volume was 8.42 million, which is a jump from its year-to-date volume of 5.51 million.
+As of the previous 9 days, the stock’s Stochastic %D was 25.43%.
+Additionally, its Average True Range was 2.72.

-During the past 100 days, Royal Caribbean Cruises Ltd.’s (RCL) raw stochastic average was set at 27.66%, which indicates a significant decrease from 34.58% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 56.44% in the past 14 days, which was lower than the 79.48% volatility it showed in the past 100 days.
+During the past 100 days, Royal Caribbean Cruises Ltd.’s (RCL) raw stochastic average was set at 33.34%, which indicates a significant increase from 4.04% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 62.63% in the past 14 days, which was lower than the 79.64% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $41.38, while its 200-day Moving Average is $61.96.
-Now, the first resistance to watch is $45.88.
-This is followed by the second major resistance level at $47.35.
-The third major resistance level sits at $48.65.
-If the price goes on to break the first support level at $43.11, it is likely to go to the next support level at $41.81.
-Now, if the price goes above the second support level, the third support stands at $40.34.
+At the time of writing, stock’s 50-day Moving Average is $42.15, while its 200-day Moving Average is $61.37.
+However, in the short run, Royal Caribbean Cruises Ltd.’s stock first resistance to watch stands at $45.50.
+Second resistance stands at $47.37.
+The third major resistance level sits at $48.45.
+If the price goes on to break the first support level at $42.55, it is likely to go to the next support level at $41.47.
+Now, if the price goes above the second support level, the third support stands at $39.60.

 Royal Caribbean Cruises Ltd. (NYSE: RCL) Key Stats